 - Incorporate it – Make sure your ingredients get well mixed together in that second step, especially the xanthan gum (it will want to clump!).
 Take a few extra seconds to break up any clumps.

 - Freeze frame – Don’t skimp on the freezing stage.
-You want your low carb ice cream bars to be fully frozen so you can enjoy them at their best.
+You want your keto ice cream bars to be fully frozen so you can enjoy them at their best.

 The best way to store these delicious low carb ice cream bars is, naturally, in the freezer.
 Wrap each bar in wax paper and store in an airtight container in the freezer until ready to enjoy!

 Want to make these low carb ice cream bars even more extra special?
 You can top them however you like!
-Try sprinkling them with low carb nuts or some leftover cookie crumbs, or drizzle with low carb caramel.
+Try sprinkling them with keto nuts or some leftover cookie crumbs, or drizzle with low carb caramel.

 Eat immediately – ice cream waits for no man.